U.S. extends leniency program for companies that disclose bribery

 Under the program, the Justice Department publicly declined to prosecute five companies that had come forward and fully cooperated when they learned that employees or contractors had made improper payments to foreign officials.

-Those companies included Akamai Technologies Inc; Johnson Controls Inc, now Johnson Controls International Plc ; and Nortek Inc.
+Those companies included Akamai Technologies Inc (AKAM.O); Johnson Controls Inc, now Johnson Controls International Plc (JCI.N); and Nortek Inc.

 The companies have said they worked to remedy the problems once they learned of the misconduct.